tryingsomestuff/Minic/README.md

    5 minic_3.19_1                  -206      41     156   23.4%   42.9%
 ```

-### Home test
+### Home testing
-Here are some fast TC results of a gauntlet tournament (STC 10s+0.1) for Minic 3.19 (dev version of various engine may 22th 2022).
+Here are some fast TC results of a gauntlet tournament (STC 10s+0.1) for Minic 3.19 (dev version of various engine as of may 22th 2022).
 ```
    # PLAYER                        :  RATING  ERROR  POINTS  PLAYED   (%)  CFS(%)
    1 rofChade3                     :   144.7   20.4   391.5     565    69      52